fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/handbook.md

 Don't know what Github is?
 Find out here: <https://www.youtube.com/watch?v=w3jLJU7DT5E>

-(Github is typical of the sort of tools we'll be using throughout the module: based on open source tools that anyone can use or modify; built by and for its users; part of a globally connected comminity of people making tools to make things.)
+(Github is typical of the sort of tools we'll be using throughout the module: based on open source tools that anyone can use or modify, and part of a globally connected community of people making tools to make things.)

 ### Other useful resources